karldreher/example-yaml-schema/README.md

 ## Catching errors in CI.
 When using a CI tool to catch errors, it might depend on the overall structure and chosen language of the project.

 A good rundown of different tools for JSON Schema is on the JSON Schema page at https://json-schema.org/tools.
-It is my experience that *none of these are perfect* and no *one-tool-to-rule-them-all* exists.
+Experientially, *none of these are perfect* and no *one-tool-to-rule-them-all* exists.
 So, the potential exists that you may have to make tradeoffs.

 Within this repo, one test suite is demonstrated:
 - Pytest (using [jsonschema](https://python-jsonschema.readthedocs.io/en/latest/)).
 See `test/test_schema.py` for more detail.